linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 period and all investment income is reinvested.
 The problem with the dollar-weighted rate of return is that it is affected by factors that are beyond the control of the manager.
 Specifically, any contributions made by the client or withdrawals that the client requires will affect the calculated return.
 This makes it difficult to compare the performance of two managers.

-To see this, suppose that a pension plan sponsor engaged two managers, A and B, with  $10 million given to A to manage and$ 200 million given to B. Suppose that (1) both managers invest in identical portfolios (i.e., the two portfolios have the same securities and are held in the same proportion), (2) for the following 2 months the rate of return on the two portfolios is 20% for month 1 and 50% for month 2, and (3) the amount received in investment income is in cash.
+To see this, suppose that a pension plan sponsor engaged two managers, A and B, with  \$10 million given to A to manage and\$ 200 million given to B. Suppose that (1) both managers invest in identical portfolios (i.e., the two portfolios have the same securities and are held in the same proportion), (2) for the following 2 months the rate of return on the two portfolios is 20% for month 1 and 50% for month 2, and (3) the amount received in investment income is in cash.
 Also assume that the plan sponsor does not make an additional contribution to the portfolio of either manager.
 Under these assumptions, it is clear that the performance of both managers would be identical.
-Suppose, however, that the plan sponsor withdraws $4 million from the amount given to manager A at the beginning of month 2.
+Suppose, however, that the plan sponsor withdraws \$4 million from the amount given to manager A at the beginning of month 2.
 This means that manager A could not invest the entire amount at the end of month 1 and capture the 50% increase in the portfolio value.
-Manager A's net cash flow would be as follows: (1) in month 1 the net cash flow would be $2 million because $2 million is realized in investment income and $4 million is withdrawn by the plan sponsor.
+Manager A's net cash flow would be as follows: (1) in month 1 the net cash flow would be \$2 million because \$2 million is realized in investment income and \$4 million is withdrawn by the plan sponsor.
 The dollar-weighted rate of return is then calculated as follows:

 $$
 \$ 10 = \frac{-\$ 2}{\left(1 + R_{D}\right)} +\frac{\$ 12}{\left(1 + R_{D}\right)^{2}}\Rightarrow R_{D} = 0\% .
 $$

-For manager B, the cash inflow for month 1 is  $40 million ($ 200 million × 20%), and the portfolio value at the end of month 2 is $360 million ($240 million × 1.5).
+For manager B, the cash inflow for month 1 is  \$40 million (\$ 200 million × 20%), and the portfolio value at the end of month 2 is \$360 million (\$240 million × 1.5).
 The dollar-weighted rate of return is

 $$
 \$ 200 = \frac{\$ 40}{\left(1 + R_{D}\right)} +\frac{\$ 330}{\left(1 + R_{D}\right)^{2}}\Rightarrow R_{D} = 38.8\%.
 $$

 These are quite different results for two managers we agreed had identical performance.
 The withdrawal by the plan sponsor and the size of the withdrawal relative to the portfolio value had a significant effect on the calculated return.
-Notice also that even if the plan sponsor had withdrawn  $4 million from the amount given to manager B at the beginning of month 2, this would not have had as significant an impact.
-The problem also would have occurred if we assumed that the return in month 2 is \(50\%$  and that instead of manager A realizing a withdrawal of \)4 million, the plan sponsor contributed $4 million.
+Notice also that even if the plan sponsor had withdrawn  \$4 million from the amount given to manager B at the beginning of month 2, this would not have had as significant an impact.
+The problem also would have occurred if we assumed that the return in month 2 is \(50\%$  and that instead of manager A realizing a withdrawal of \)4 million, the plan sponsor contributed \$4 million.

 Despite this limitation, the dollar-weighted rate of return does provide information.
 It indicates information about the growth of the fund that a client will find useful.
 This growth, however, may not be attributable to the performance of the manager because of contributions and withdrawals.